DSU-cst/AR-Based-Indoor-College-Campus-Navigation/README.md

 iii) **Visualization** - Visualization is about presenting information to the user in an understandable and intuitive manner, combining the digital and physical worlds.

-● AR Rendering: Use AR Foundation to render AR content, such as directional lines, blips, or labels, in the user's view based on their position and the target location.
+● AR Rendering: We use AR Foundation to render AR content, such as directional lines, blips, or labels, in the user's view based on their position and the target location.

-● Minimap Display: Create a minimap that shows an overview of the indoor environment and indicates the user's position and the target location as blips.
+● Minimap Display: Created a minimap that shows an overview of the indoor environment and indicates the user's position and the target location as blips.

-● UI Elements: Design and display user interface elements for start and target selection, navigation controls, and any feedback.
+● UI Elements: Design and display user interface elements for start and target selection, navigation controls.

 In this visualization stage, we provide the user with an AR-enhanced view that guides them from the start point to the target point, incorporating elements like directional lines, minimaps, and user interface components.